reanimatedprojects/rpgcat/README.md

     perl -MCatalyst::Devel -e 'print "$Catalyst::Devel::VERSION\n";'

-In github, fork the main rpgwnn/rpgcat repository into your personal repository and clone your repository and install any extra Perl dependencies.
+In GitHub, fork the main reanimatedprojects/rpgcat repository into your personal repository and clone your repository and install any extra Perl dependencies.

     cd ~
     git clone git@github.com:YOURUSER/rpgcat.git